redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 ## Advanced Usage

+### Post Deployment Management

+#### Viewing Deployment Details

+After the Overcloud is deployed, you can access the information about the current deployment on the Overview page.
+Overcloud access information, which includes Overcloud Horizon URL, username and password, will be displayed on the left-hand side.
+On the right-hand side, you can see the role configuration (i.e. number of nodes assigned to each role).

+#### Scaling Up

+If you wish to add nodes to an existing deployment, you may do so using the "Scale-out" option on the Overview page.
+After pressing the "Scale-out" button, the "Scale-out Deployment" dialog will appear.
+Using this dialog, you may modify the number of nodes assigned to each role.
+Two things to note here.
+Firstly, only scaling up is supported, meaning the number of nodes can only be increased and not decreased.
+Secondly, number of Controller nodes can only be increased by two at a time (i.e. you can only have an odd number of controller nodes: 1, 3, 5, etc).
+After modifying the number of nodes for each role, press the "Deploy Changes" button, and the deployment will start updating to reflect the changes you have just made.

+#### Removing Deployment

+If you wish do remove an existing deployment, you may do so using the "Undeploy" option on the Overview page.
+After pressing the "Undeploy" button, a confirmation dialog will appear, asking you to confirm that you want to remove your deployment.
+Press the "Undeploy" button to confirm this, and the deployment removal will start.

 ### Flavor management

 Flavors are hardware templates that define RAM, disk, number of cores, architecture etc. Each Role is associated to certain Flavor.